DataBiosphere/terra-cli/ADMIN.md

 Usage: terra spend [COMMAND]
 Manage spend profiles.
 Commands:
-  create-profile  Create the Workspace Manager default spend profile. enable          Enable use of the Workspace Manager default spend profile for
-                    a user or group.
-  delete-profile  Delete the Workspace Manager default spend profile. disable         Disable use of the Workspace Manager default spend profile
-                    for a user or group.
-  list-users      List the users enabled on the Workspace Manager default spend
+  create-profile  Create a spend profile. enable          Enable use of a spend profile for a user or group. delete-profile  Delete a spend profile. disable         Disable use of a spend profile for a user or group. list-users      List the users enabled on a spend profile.
-                    profile.
 ```

 In order to spend money (e.g. by creating a project and resources within it) in